kleeloy/Pen-Testing-Web-Application-Vulnerabilities/README.md

 </p>

 <h1>Web Application Vulnerabilities</h1>
-This tutorial outlines a application security engineer at Replicants, testing web vulnerabiltiies on new web applications created.<br />
+This tutorial outlines an application security engineer at Replicants, testing web vulnerabiltiies on new web applications created.<br />

 <h2>Environments and Technologies Used</h2>